fm0l/jboss-wildfly-ansible-role/README.md

 ### Deploy Applications:

 My suggestion is to use the managed deploy with the CLI batches so you dont have to think about adding a play/role for deploy (with the module or the deployment scanner)

+### ToDO:

+- Remove the checksum copy mechanism

+- Set an handler for instance restart

+- Make a better user/password management system with add-user.sh and ansible-vault